-We find this context in which there must be interpretation present is in the public meeting.
-Where various manifestations of the Holy Spirit becomes woven together to form a glorious time of corporate worship and ministry.
+We find this context in which there must be interpretation present in the public meeting.
+Where various manifestations of the Holy Spirit become woven together to form a glorious time of corporate worship and ministry.

-This is dynamic and Spirit-led worship, in a service that many individuals are taking part of the whole gathering.
-You can see this present in the disciples instructions found in Corinthians:
+This is dynamic and Spirit-led worship, in a service that many individuals are taking part in the whole gathering.
+You can see this in the disciples’ instructions found in Corinthians:

 What then shall we say, brothers and sisters?
 When you come together, each of you has a hymn, or a word of instruction, a revelation, a tongue or an interpretation.
 Everything must be done so that the church may be built up.1 Corinthians 14:26 (NIV)